singh2010nidhi/Optimizing_a_Pipeline_in_Azure/README.md

 ## Summary

 The Bank Marketing dataset used for this project contains data about bank customers using which we seek to predict whether a customer will subscribe to the fixed term deposit or not.
+This dataset is related with direct marketing campaigns of a Portuguese banking institution.
+It contains input attributes such as `age`,  `job`, `marital status`, `education` etc and output attribute `y` which has values yes or no which states whether the client has subscribed to a term deposit or not.

-The best performing model was a Voting Ensemble model produced by Auto ML run and it had an accuracy of 91.77%.
+The best performing model was a **Voting Ensemble** model produced by Auto ML run and it had an accuracy of `91.77%`.

 ## Scikit-learn Pipeline